jw3126/Delme/paper/paper.md

 ---

 # Summary
 We discuss the problem of updating immutable objects.
-The solutions presented are implemented in the @SetfieldRepo package.
+The solutions presented are implemented in the Setfield.jl [@SetfieldPackage].

 # Details